 Spa has been ever-present on the F1 calendar since the redevelopment, aside from in 2003 and 2006, the latter due to the track undergoing a further €19 million renovation.
 The event is one of the best-attended of the season, with figures growing in recent years thanks to the rise of Max Verstappen.
 The circuit hosts many different forms of motorsport between April and October each year, including annually hosting the 6 Hours of Spa as a round of the World Endurance Championship and the 24 Hours of Spa.

-In 2021, Circuit de Spa-Francorchamps celebrates its 100th anniversary.
+In 2021, Circuit de Spa-Francorchamps celebrated its 100th anniversary.

-- View all 2021 events on on the circuit’s website.
+- View all upcoming events on on the circuit’s website.